csiz/hex-single-motor-mini-drive/motor-sim/src/understanding_3_phase_motors.md

   rv: 1.0 / 1.0,
 }

-function play_simulation_sound(simulation, max_sound){
+// TODO: ground the sound generation to physics! and rename the sound normalizer to also something more common function play_simulation_sound(simulation, max_sound){
   const audio_context = new AudioContext({sampleRate: simulation.options.sound_sample_rate});
   // Create an empty three-second stereo buffer at the sample rate of the AudioContext.